There are all kinds of master craftsmen in the world. But Lawrence Howard is a master at crafting stories.

-He weaves together facts and the stuff of real-life into passionate and poignant stories that expose profound shared memories of the human heart, making connections that are not soon forgotten.
+He weaves together facts and the moments from real-life into passionate and poignant stories that expose profound shared memories of the human heart, making connections that are not soon forgotten.
 Lawrence is a meticulous researcher who creates and tells stories about real people that he admires and who inspire him; people like Ernest Shackleton, Douglas Mawson, and even his dad, Marty Howard, the original Armchair Adventurer.

 Lawrence shares stories about his own life,

 his family, and his adventures in the world.
 Stories that strike a chord, deep inside.